Dear Mark Zuckerberg, we hope this open letter finds you well.

 If you intend to give Facebook users more power to report fake content, all you are going to do is create situations where ‘Offended of Leigh On Sea’ can gather all of their chummies at the Organic Yoga Society and organise a mass complaining session because we had the audacity to speak negatively of the almighty quinoa.

-Only yesterday a certain ‘paper’ was reporting that Jeremy Corbyn was spotted doing some sort of jolly dance towards the Cenotaph War Memorial in London.
+Remember when a certain ‘legitimate news outlet’ was reporting that Jeremy Corbyn was spotted doing some sort of jolly dance towards the Cenotaph War Memorial in London.